FEISystems/ca-adpq-prototype/devops/DEVOPS_README.md

 # company: FEi Systems Inc.

-This readme will serve as an outline to Plays 9, 10, and 12 in the Digital Services Playbook located at below.
+This readme will serve as an outline to Plays 9, 10, and 12 in the Digital Services Playbook located below.

 https://playbook.cio.gov/#play9